ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 This document uses the term "mutual TLS" as defined by {{RFC8705}}.
 The shortened form "MTLS" is used to mean the same thing.

+For brevity, the term "signature" on its own is used in this document to refer to both digital signatures (which use asymmetric cryptography) and keyed MACs (which use symmetric cryptography).
+Similarly, the verb "sign" refers to the generation of either a digital signature or keyed MAC over a given signature base.
+The qualified term "digital signature" refers specifically to the output of an asymmetric cryptographic signing operation.

 ## Roles

 The parties in GNAP perform actions under different roles.